-The Ohio Revised Code states that Humane Officers are appointed and employed be the county humane society.
-The JCHS Humane Officers are state trained; their appointments by the Humane Society are court certified and they are professional law enforcement with police powers.
-The goal of the Humane Officer is to make life better for the animals that need help, whether it is owner education or seizure of the animal.
+The Ohio Revised Code states that Humane Agents are appointed and employed by the county humane society.
+The JCHS Humane Agents are state trained; their appointments by the Humane Society are court certified and they are professional law enforcement with police powers.
+The goal of the Humane Agents is to make life better for the animals that need help, whether it is owner education or seizure of the animal.

-We are very proud of our Humane Officers and are pleased to say Jefferson County has a very effective Humane Operations Department.
+We are very proud of our Humane Agents and are pleased to say Jefferson County has a very effective Humane Operations Department.
 Animals have no voice to tell of their pain and suffering, please be that voice for the animals.
-If you suspect that someone is abusing, neglecting or has abandoned their pets, please contact us at 740-314-5583.
+If you suspect that someone is abusing, neglecting or has abandoned their pets, please contact us at (740) 314-5583.
 Reports of animal abuse or neglect are treated as confidential.

 Provide as much information as possible when reporting animal cruelty.
 The details that you provide can go a long way toward assisting an investigating officer.
 It helps to write down the type of cruelty you witnessed, who was involved, the date of the incident and where it took place.

-The Dog Warden is employed by the county and answers to the County Commissioners.
+The Dog Warden is employed by Jefferson County and answers to the Jefferson County Commissioners.
 He/She is responsible for the licensing of the dogs and for dogs running at large.
 This is a full time job and the county provides him/her with a vehicle to drive to pick up dogs.

-The Humane Officer is employed by the Humane Society, appointed by the probate court to investigate complaints of abuse, abandonment and neglect.
-He/She answers to the Humane Society Board of Directors and the position is a part time job.
-He/She drives their own person vehicle and get paid mileage.
+The Humane Officer is employed by JCHS, appointed by the probate court to investigate complaints of abuse, abandonment and neglect.
+He/She answers to the JCHS Board of Directors and the position is a part time job.
+He/She drives their own personal vehicle and gets paid mileage.